HDFGroup/vol-log-based/DEVELOPER_NOTE.md

     + Adding the overhead of a merging routine to fix a possible developer mistake may not be worth it.
   * Implement merging in the VOL

-## The log VOL does not report reference count to the underlying VOL it is using
+## The log VOL does not report reference count to the underlying VOL it is using (Solved)
 ### Problem description
   Certain types of HDF5 objects can be closed by HDF5 automatically when no longer in use.
   For those objects, HDF5 keeps a reference count on each opened instance.